Project a graph

 Try it yourself

-Now that you understand how projections work, complete the query below to create a projection of Actors and Movie nodes.
+Now that you understand how projections work, copy and paste the following query into the sandbox.

-Replace the ????? placeholders with the correct values:
+Replace the ????? placeholders with the correct values and run it to project a graph of Actors who ACTED_IN Movies:

 cypher